SoftwareHeritage/swh-environment/README.md

 ## Details

-This runs the following services on their respectively standard ports:
+This runs the following services on their respectively standard ports, all of the following services are configured to communicate with each

-- swh-objstorage
+other:

-- a `softwareheritage` instance db that stores the Merkle DAG,
+- swh-storage-db: a `softwareheritage` instance db that stores the Merkle DAG,

+- swh-objstorage: Content-addressable object storage,

+- swh-storage: Abstraction layer over the archive, allowing to access all stored source code artifacts as well as their metadata,

-- swh-storage (plugged to communicate with the objstorage and the db),
+- swh-web: the swh's web interface over the storage,

-- swh-web (plugged to communicate with the previous services),

 - swh-scheduler: the API service as well as 2 utilities, the runner and the listener,